mikenguyen13/data_analysis/_book/34-mediation.md

 -   ACME = Average Causal Mediation Effects = $b_1 - b_4$ = 0.3961 - 0.0396 = 0.3565 = $b_2 \times b_3$ = 0.56102 \* 0.6355 = 0.3565

-Using `mediation` package suggested by [@imai2010general] [@imai2010identification].
-More on details of the package can be found [here](https://cran.r-project.org/web/packages/mediation/vignettes/mediation.pdf)
+Using `mediation` package suggested by [@imai2010general, @imai2010identification].
+More details of the package can be found [here](https://cran.r-project.org/web/packages/mediation/vignettes/mediation.pdf)

 2 types of Inference in this package: